alfredholmes/TeXNotes/README.md

 # LaTeX-Zettel - Zettelkasten written with LaTeX.
 Zettelkasten or Slip box with notes written in LaTeX.

+### Getting Started

+See [wiki/getting started](https://github.com/alfredholmes/LaTeX-Zettel/wiki/Getting-Started) for instructions.
+See [/docs/manage.html](https://htmlpreview.github.io/?https://github.com/alfredholmes/LaTeX-Zettel/blob/main/docs/manage.html) for documentation on the helper function manage.py.

 ### Mailing List

-To receive email updates about new features and general information about the projecct, subscribe to the mailing list [here](https://www.freelists.org/list/latexzettel) or send an email with subject 'subscribe' to latexzettel-request@freelists.org.
+To receive email updates about new features and general information about the project, subscribe to the mailing list [here](https://www.freelists.org/list/latexzettel) or send an email with subject 'subscribe' to latexzettel-request@freelists.org.

 ### Current Features